-Nearly two years have passed since OpenAI launched its groundbreaking text-generating AI chatbot ChatGPT, which quickly became the fastest-growing consumer internet app in history, hitting an estimated 100 million monthly users within just two months.
+AI startup OpenAI recently revealed that its groundbreaking chatbot, ChatGPT, has reached 200 million weekly active users, doubling the number it had in the last fall season.
+This rapid growth has made ChatGPT one of the fastest-growing and most popular apps of all time.
 Beyond answering basic questions, this powerful tool can compose entire essays in seconds, engage in human-like conversations, solve complex math problems, translate texts, and even write code.
 However, ChatGPT consumes a lot of energy in the process, reportedly nearly ten times more than traditional Google searches.

-With this in mind, the team at BestBrokers decided to put into perspective the considerable amount of electric power OpenAI’s chatbot uses for responding to prompts on a yearly basis.
-We also looked at what that would cost at the average U.S. commercial electricity rate per kWh as of June 2024.
-After running the numbers, it turned out that for answering questions alone, ChatGPT consumes a whopping 226.82 million kilowatt-hours on average every year, which amounts to an expenditure of $29.71 million.
+With this in mind, the team at BestBrokers decided to put into perspective the considerable amount of electric power OpenAI’s chatbot uses to respond to prompts on a yearly basis.
+We also looked at what that would cost at the average U.S. commercial electricity rate of $0.131 per kWh as of June 2024.
+After running the numbers, it turned out that for answering questions alone, ChatGPT consumes a whopping 453.6 million kilowatt-hours on average every year, which amounts to an expenditure of $59.4 million.

 I’ll ChatGPT it